jpu4/optimize-media/README.md

 ## Pending

-* wire up source and destination parameters
+* wire up source and destination parameters - (High)
-* set tar command for compress and delete
+* set tar command for compress and delete - (High)
-* write function to display list of altered files
+* write function to display list of altered files - (Low)
-* write function to track and calculate altered filesizes and total how much storage was saved.
+* write function to track and calculate altered filesizes and total how much storage was saved. - (Low)

 ## Completed